mr-bt/manager.README/README.md

 * Be a team player.
 * If the decision hasn’t changed, Disagree and Commit.
 Stand by it to the end while giving your best to make it a success.

+#### Learning

+I suggest you conduct a retrospective for each significant successful or failed decision you've made.
+Better when you include stakeholders.
+It's a powerful tool to learn and be more self-aware of your actions.
 ### Communication

 #### Share information openly, broadly and deliberately